George Capwell

-George Lewis Capwell Cronin (July 1, 1902 – January 7, 1970), the American manager of the Empresa Eléctrica del Ecuador ("Electric Company of Ecuador") in Guayaquil, Ecuador, founded Club Sport Emelec, a sports club, in 1929.
+George Lewis Capwell Cronin (July 1, 1902 – January 7, 1970), was an American manager of the Empresa Eléctrica del Ecuador ("Electric Company of Ecuador") in Guayaquil, Ecuador, founded Club Sport Emelec, a sports club, in 1929.
 Emelec, named for the first syllable of each word in the company's name, is one of Ecuador's leading football clubs.

 Biography

 Capwell was born on July 1, 1902, in Olean, New York.
 He was known for his love of athletics, particularly American football, basketball, swimming, and baseball.
 When he was young, he lived for a time in Panama, where his father was an engineer involved in the construction of the Panama Canal.

 He studied electrical engineering at Rensselaer Polytechnic Institute.
 After graduating, he took a job as an assistant engineer at a power plant in Cienfuegos, Cuba.
 He later spent time in Panama.

 Standing over 1.8 m tall and weighing over 200 lb, Capwell was noted for his organizational and leadership skills.